comdex-official/locking-contract/docs/EXECUTE.md

 }
 ```

-Any user with vtokens may vote on an active proposal.
+Any user with vtokens may vote on an active proposal for a specific extended pair.

 * `app_id` - Unique application ID.
 * `proposal_id` - Unique proposal ID of an active proposal.